my approach to therapy

 if it’s not a fit

 If at any point in counselling you or I find that your needs are not a fit with my approach and my scope of practice, I will support you by providing referrals to other private practice therapists, group supports, or other support services that might better meet your needs.
 For example, I do not have training in Dialectical Behaviour Therapy (DBT), or in Addictions counselling, so needs in either of these areas require me to refer you to supports that can better meet your needs.
-Please note that as a Social Worker, I cannot diagnose mental health issues or disorders.
+Please note that as a Social Worker, I cannot diagnose mental health issues.

 practice limitations